MicrosoftDocs/common-data-model-and-service/common-data-service/upgradecds/errors-resolutions.md

 ## No environments visible

 If you go to the [PowerApps admin center](https://admin.powerapps.com/) as described in [Start the database upgrade process](start-upgrade-process.md#start-the-database-upgrade-process) and you cannot see any environments, it may be that you don't have the required PowerApps Plan 2 license.

+> [!IMPORTANT]
+> You are not required to purchase a PowerApps Plan 2 license.
+A trial license will be sufficient for you to complete the upgrade process.

 Go to [https://powerapps.microsoft.com/pricing/](https://powerapps.microsoft.com/pricing/) and request a PowerApps Plan 2 license.
 A free trial should be enough to provide the privileges you will need to complete the upgrade steps.